Wisconsin Board of Veterans Affairs

 Term Begins: June 8, 2011

-Benjamin (“Ben”) Collins, of Lake Geneva, was nominated in May, 2011 to the Wisconsin Board of Veterans Affairs by Governor Scott Walker, and was confirmed by the state Senate in June, 2011, to serve a six-year term.
+Rev. Dr. Carl H. Krueger, Jr. of Cudahy was appointed in August, 2011 to the Wisconsin Board of Veterans Affairs by Governor Scott Walker, and was confirmed by the state Senate in October, 2011, to serve a term as a new seat on the Board until May 1, 2015.